wpfleger96/Calculator/README.md

 ## Submission Instructions

 In addition to submitting using the <code>submit</code> command below, you will also need to push your final changes to your GitHub repository.
+The grader will be cloning your GitHub repository and testing your code that way.
+The submission instructions presented below will be used as a backup in case something goes wrong.

 You will still be submitting your project via <code>nike</code>.
 Make sure your work is on <code>nike.cs.uga.edu</code> in a directory called